 We know the parable, it is far better to equip someone to help themselves than to do it for them.
 We also know from our experience that to have any hope of achieving sustainability, mission hospitals will be forced to move to the next level.

 In this session at the 2017 M3 Conference, Andrew Mayo, President and CEO of Medical Benevolence Foundation, will discuss clinical standards, improved systems strengthening, and educational training, which are essential elements for achieving the next level of patient care.

-Click here for more information on the work of PAACS.
+Click here to learn more about the work of Medical Benevolence Foundation.

 Is your life moving in the opposite direction of your dreams?
 On a recent episode of the Enjoying Everyday Life television show, Joyce Meyer welcomed Paul Osteen, M.D. to share how God changed his plans in unexpected ways.
 Click here to watch.

 In this session at the 2017 M3 Conference, Kelly Sites shares tricks and tips that she has learned over 7 years of international disaster response nursing.
 She also shares stories from the trenches.